marthabufton/Vault_1_HIST1900/README.md

 ### Part 2 (25 minutes)
 The value of note taking: A librarian's method
-- Introduction to taking notes for a search: Create a search tracker: (https://docs.google.com/spreadsheets/d/1TqVoCwyxSINQcggMUtxD0uY8TSSA6D24/edit?usp=drive_web&ouid=107787311659933023270&rtpof=true)
+- Introduction to taking notes for a search: Create a search tracker (https://docs.google.com/spreadsheets/d/1TqVoCwyxSINQcggMUtxD0uY8TSSA6D24/edit?usp=drive_web&ouid=107787311659933023270&rtpof=true)
 - Create an Obsidian note to track your search strategy
 - Go to the Carleton Univesrity Library website at library.carleton.ca and do a simple search in Omni for a peer-reviewed journal article on "note taking".
 - Track your search strategy in your Obsidian note